sshark/thrillingbytes/Looking at A Monad Through An Example.md

 [^canThrow]: Scala 3 is experimenting with the selective checked exception capture using the [`CanThrow`](https://docs.scala-lang.org/scala3/reference/experimental/canthrow.html) capability.

 ## The Better Answer, Use An Effect
-The effect in this context is a *container* or a container with some capabilities.
+The effect in this context is a *container* or more specifically, a container with capabilities.
 The effect is not a *side effect*.
 A simple container like `Option` is a list with the maximum capacity of 1 element or empty.
 With the `Option` effect the function can let its caller know its return status.
 The function will return `Some` or None to indicate success or failure.
 Function (A) implementation and usage would look like this
 ``` scala
 def  div(a: Int, b: Int): Option[Int] = if (b == 0) None else Some(a / b)